-Installing drywall, sometimes referred to as hanging drywall, is one of those “big bang for the buck” projects.
-With a small financial investment, you can substantially alter the look of an unfinished space, such as a garage, in little time.
+Hanging drywall is a crucial skill that you keep returning to over and over when you remodel a house.
+With a small financial investment, you can substantially alter the look of an unfinished space, such as a garage or basement, in little time.
 Successful drywall installation hinges on correctly anchoring the drywall panels to the framing members.
 Once you master the technique of hanging drywall, you can inexpensively finish rooms in very little time.

-If any framing members stick out, trim them with a saw or plane (a power planer is perfect for this job if you have a large installation.
+If any framing members stick out, trim them with a saw or a plane.
+A power planer is perfect for this job if you have a large installation.
 Fill in low spots with shims attached with nails or glue.

 Choose a Drywall Fastener

-At one time, using drywall nails was the standard method for attaching drywall panels to framing members, but these days, most installations rely on drywall screws.
+Drywall screws are the fastener of choice for most drywall installations.
 Drywall screws have a fluted head designed to recess slightly below the surface of the drywall paper without breaking it, and coarse threads for the best hold in the gypsum core of the drywall.
 Screws can be driven faster than nails, with less chance for damaging the face of the drywall; they also hold the drywall to the framing better than nails.

-The best tool for attaching drywall is a screwgun, which can be adjusted to drive screws to the perfect depth.
-You can also use a cordless drill with an adjustable clutch, or you can use special drywall screw bits that fit into a drill chuck.
+For do-it-yourselfers, the best tool for attaching drywall is a cordless drill with an adjustable clutch.
+Or you can use special drywall screw bits that fit into a drill chuck.
 These bits are designed to stop turning when the screw hits the desired depth.

 Screws and nails need to be driven below the surface of the drywall so that they can be covered with joint compound and sanded to create a smooth surface.
 But they should not be driven so deep as to tear the paper surface and damage the gypsum core.
 Once the paper is torn, much of the holding power of the fastener is lost.

-A properly driven fastener is just slightly countersunk beneath the surface.
+A properly driven fastener is slightly countersunk beneath the surface.
 Screw depth can be controlled on a screwgun or a cordless drill with an adjustable clutch.
 Screws should penetrate the framing at least 5/8-inch, which means that easy-to-find 1-1/4-inch screws will suffice for both 1/2-inch and 5/8-inch drywall panels.

-Attach fasteners every 8 inches along the untapered edges, but keep them at least 3/8 inch from the edge to avoid damaging the gypsum core.
-When using nails, plan to “double nail” (i.e., drive a second nail 2 inches from the first at each fastener location) along the face of the drywall.
+Attach fasteners every 8 inches along the untapered edges, but keep them at least 3/8-inch from the edge to avoid damaging the gypsum core.
+When using nails, plan to drive a second nail 2 inches from the first at each fastener location, along the face of the drywall.

 After covering the ceiling, attach the top sheets to the wall.
 Before doing so, though, mark the locations of the wall studs on the edges of the ceiling drywall with a pencil.
 This will make it easier to find the stud centers when driving screws into the wall panels.

-- Make your own lift.
-Homemade braces are not quite as effective as a lift, but they are easy to assemble and cheap.
-Make a brace by attaching a 4-foot-long 2x4 to a full-length 2x4 leg.
+- Make Your Own Drywall Lift: Homemade braces are not quite as effective as a lift, but they are easy to assemble and cheap.
+Make a brace by attaching a 4-foot-long two-by-four to a full-length two-by-four leg.
 The T-shaped brace should be about an inch longer than the height of the ceiling.
 Make two of them.

-- Give it a rest.
-When installing top panels on a wall, you might find it easier to handle the panel by resting it on screws driven temporarily into the studs about 50 inches below the ceiling.
+- Resting a Drywall Sheet: When installing top panels on a wall, you might find it easier to handle the panel by resting it on screws driven temporarily into the studs about 50 inches below the ceiling.
 Lift the panel into place on the screws, then quickly grab your screwgun or drill in one hand while sliding the panel up with your other hand and shoulder.